NawarAli1912/EStore.API/README.md

 ## Overview

 This project is a .NET 8 Web API built following the principles of Clean Architecture.
-It leverages various technologies and design patterns to provide a robust and scalable solution.
+It leverages various technologies and design patterns from DDD to provide a robust and scalable solution.

 ## Features